Our Current Chief

 She is Chairwoman of the Tribal Self-Governance Advisory Committee of the Federal Indian Health Service (IHS), a member of the Justice Department’s Tribal Nations Leadership Council, a member of the Tribal Advisory Committee for the National Institute of Health, a member of the Treasury Tribal Advisory Committee.
 She serves as the United South and Eastern Tribes Board of Directors Secretary.

 Locally she serves as a Trustee for Chelsea Groton Bank, Board Member for the Community Foundation of Eastern Connecticut, and on the Provost’s Advisory Committee Member for the Harvard University Native American Program

 She published “The Effects of Sequestration on Indian Health Funding” in the Hastings Center Report, Nov-Dec.
 2013 and authored two chapters in “American Indian Health and Nursing” Ed.
 Margaret P. Moss, Springer Publishing Company.

 She lives in Niantic with her husband Paul.
-They are the parents of two adult daughters, Elizabeth and Angela and grandparents of granddaughter Taylor and grandson Connor.
+They are the parents of two adult daughters, Elizabeth and Angela, and grandparents of grandchildren Taylor, Connor, and Charlotte.